Inception: Satoshi's Pathway to Bitcoin Adoption

 [3] Satoshi: I think this is the first time we're trying a decentralized, non-trust-based system.

-Satoshi further explained to Sepp that the need to dynamically adjust the supply to ‘the real world value of things’ as goods and services exchanged in its denomination, in order to balance purchasing power, could have been achieved if there were a clever way to determine the aggregate value of those goods and services.
-The decision not to implement such a system wasn’t due to oversight; rather, Satoshi openly admitted to not knowing how to solve this problem through software without trusting someone’s policies, in the explicitly decentralized way:
+In the same message [2], Satoshi further explained to Sepp the need for a dynamic loop to adapt the supply to ‘the real world value of things’—essentially acting as a balancer or stabilizer for the purchasing power relationship between the currency supply and the goods and services exchanged for it.
+This need could have been met with a ‘clever’ formula responding to Sepp or a ‘smart’ autonomous way to determine the aggregate value of those things, for not having to supply and managing money, as Martien suggested.
+But not programming it wasn’t due to oversight; it was because Satoshi openly admitted to not knowing how to solve this problem just with software in a trust-minimized way:

 [2] Satoshi: …I don't know a way for software to know the real world value of things.
 If there was some clever way, or if we wanted to trust someone to actively manage the money supply to peg it to something, the rules could have been programmed for that.

 ‘Instead of the supply changing to keep the value the same’.
-Here, Satoshi referred to stabilizing the currency's purchasing power in relation to goods and services (domestic value), as its market price relative to other assets/currencies—its foreign exchange value—could still be volatile with a poorly implemented elastic supply policy.
+Here, Satoshi referred to stabilizing the currency’s purchasing power in relation to goods and services (domestic value).
+As in reality, marketability—reflected in prices relative to other assets—and foreign exchange value with other currencies could still be volatile with a poorly implemented elastic supply policy.

 ‘The supply is predetermined and the value changes’.
-Satoshi may have been referring to volatility in both “domestic” and “foreign exchange” values, as a fixed supply inherently causes fluctuations in relation to both goods and services as well as respect to other currencies.
+Satoshi may have been referring to volatility in both “domestic” and “foreign exchange” values, as a fixed supply inherently causes fluctuations in relation to both domestic goods and services as well as respect to foreign currencies.

 These messages align with the foundational economic theory that Satoshi outlined earlier in an email to Ray Dillinger on November 8, 2008, just eight days after releasing the whitepaper.
-In that email, Satoshi helped Ray understand that the issue isn’t about the supply volume or its growth rate per se, but about having the ability to adjust it based on the demand from people using or spending the currency on goods and services, in order to stabilize purchasing power and keep aggregate prices steady. [*]11:
+In that email, Satoshi helped Ray understand that the issue isn’t the money supply stock or issuance ratio per se, but rather the ability to adjust dynamically supply in response to real demand from people using or spending the currency on things, like goods and services—to stabilize buying power and keep general prices steady without inflation [5]10:

 [5] Satoshi: It is known in advance how many new bitcoins will be created every year in the future.
 The fact that new coins are produced means the money supply increases by a planned amount, but this does not necessarily result in inflation.
 If the supply of money increases at the same rate that the number of people using it increases, prices remain stable…